divya-jindal/VBA-challenge/README.md

 + Stock with the greatest percentage increase
 + Stock with the greatest percentage decrease
 + Stock with the greatest total volume
-*** This is a second tier of analysis using the analysis of each ticker category.
-Stock refers to each ticker category as a whole ***
+***This is a second tier of analysis using the analysis of each ticker category.
+Stock refers to each ticker category as a whole***

 ##### Additional features:
-- Implements conditional formatting to highlight positive change in green and negative change in red
+##### - Implements conditional formatting to highlight positive change in green and negative change in red
-- Script is applied across all sheets within the workbook
+##### - Script is applied across all sheets within the workbook

 ## How to Use